kuba-asanov/surapp-backend/README.md

-Surapp is a powerful and scalable application built using the NestJS framework.
+Surapp is Q&A app built using the NestJS framework.
 Surapp aims to help people get information about Islam by allowing users to ask questions and receive answers from knowledgeable reciters.